timebis/goEpexSpot/README.md

 ## Description

 GoEpexSpot is designed to unlock the potential of Day-ahead EPEX spot prices for electricity through a unique Go-based API client.
 In the absence of a freely accessible electricty price API from EPEX SPOT or NordPool for non-commercial purposes, this repository shines a spotlight on alternative sources, beginning with access via the French Transmission System Operator (RTE) API for timely data retrieval.
-By enabling a price-driven demand response, GoEpexSpot not only facilitates financelly smarter energy consumption decisions but also promotes eco-friendly practices as energy price tend to be linked with CO2 emissions.
+By enabling a price-driven demand response, GoEpexSpot not only facilitates financially smarter energy consumption decisions but also promotes eco-friendly practices as energy price tend to be linked with CO2 emissions.

 ## Prerequisite

+### French Provider

 To use this repository, please ensure you meet the following requirements: